pfdubois/BridgeBidding/source/AdvancedMajor.rst

 .. _JATT:

 .. index::
-   pair:convention;Jordan 2NT
-   pair:convention;Jordan All The Time pair:Jordan 2NT;over overcalls
+   pair: convention; Jordan All The Time
+   single: Jordan 2NT; all the time
+   single: Jordan 2NT; over overcalls

 Recall that Jordan 2N is a |4ormore|-card limit+ raise of partner's major over RHO's